ASES Tiny Watts –Simple Default Watt Estimates for Solar Devices and Applications

 Large: > 0.012 m2 (24 x 24 in.) → 36 W

 The ASAE S580.1 protocol is a part of the standards by the International Organization for Standardization (ISO) for testing clean cookstoves and clean cooking solutions, published during the past few years.
-For more information on the testing protocol used, click here.
+Here is more information on the testing protocol used.
 You can learn more about SCI’s Preliminary data in this webinar.

 The sun rises everyday and produces free power!
 Here are a few simple switches from using traditional powered appliances to utilizing the free energy from the sun.